01 of 09

 Great Places to Go in California in the Summer Months

 Why should you go to these places in summer, you may be wondering.
 It could be the weather, the wildflowers, the animals, a meteor shower or a special event.
-You can find out more about California in summer in this guide.Continue to 2 of 10 below.
+You can find out more about what California is like in summer in this guide.Continue to 2 of 9 below.

 Lake County: A Hidden Gem Destination